A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Case study: epidemic spreading

 \section{Case study: epidemic spreading}

-In this section, we investigate a case study based on an epidemic spreading model in a population of a disease transmitting via direct contact, like flu or COVID19.
-The simplest models of epidemic spreading are based on a mean field assumption and treat the population as an homogeneous entity, assuming equal probability that two individuals can enter into contact \cite{epidemiology2019}.
+In this section, we investigate a case study based on an epidemic spreading model in a population of a disease-transmitting via direct contact, like flu or COVID19.
+The simplest models of epidemic spreading are based on a mean-field assumption and treat the population as a homogeneous entity, assuming equal probability that two individuals can enter into contact \cite{epidemiology2019}.
 A more accurate description, instead, models potential contacts in a more explicit way, hence the population is represented as a network of interacting agents \cite{network_epidemic2015}, in which nodes are the agents and links are the potential contacts.
 Such a network can be static (links are fixed) or dynamic (links change during the simulation) and possibly adaptive \cite{network_epidemic2015}.
-These kind of models are particularly useful when dealing with scenarios in which the number of potentially infective contacts, and thus of secondary infections, can vary a lot between individuals, the so called super-spreading scenario \cite{superspreading_2005}, which seems to be the relevant one also to capture the spreading of COVID19 disease \cite{superspreading_COVID_2020}.
+These kinds of models are particularly useful when dealing with scenarios in which the number of potentially infective contacts, and thus of secondary infections, can vary a lot between individuals, the so-called super-spreading scenario \cite{superspreading_2005}, which seems to be the relevant one also to capture the spreading of COVID19 disease \cite{superspreading_COVID_2020}.